Liquor Liability Insurance

 Protect your business from the risks that come with serving alcohol.

-Even with trained staff and responsible service, alcohol-related incidents happen.
-This coverage helps pay for legal fees, settlements, and other costs so one accident doesn’t threaten your business.
+Even with trained staff and responsible service practices, alcohol-related incidents happen.
+This coverage helps pay for legal defense, settlements, and related costs—so one incident doesn’t threaten your business.

 What is liquor liability insurance?

 Liquor liability insurance helps cover the financial consequences of serving or selling alcohol.
-It protects your business when intoxicated patrons cause harm to others or property after being served.
+It protects your business if intoxicated patrons cause harm to others or damage property after being served.

 Third-party bodily injury or property damage